Chris Smith – Consultancy Manager – BSc(hons)

 As well as being a fully qualified chartered accountant, Colin also has a degree in Environmental Sciences.
 He acts as advisor for financial and contractual issues for the company and is also Head of Finance for Norfolk Wildlife Trust.

-Jon Humphreys – Board Member
+Jon Humphreys –Chairman

 Jon is a Relationship Director with Santander Corporate Bank in Norwich and is also the Treasurer and Board member for Norfolk Wildlife Trust.